Job Prospects... At a glance

 |Estimated Average Income|

-Source: MBIE estimates based on Statistics NZ Census and Labour Cost Index
+Source: MBIE estimates based in Statistics NZ Census and Labour Cost Index.

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

-* Growth projections are based on the broader category “Information and Organisation Professionals”.
+*Growth projections are for the broader category “Information and Organisation Professionals”.

 The number of statisticians in employment grew between 2006 and 2013.
-Growth is projected to continue at more than 2% per year out to 2025.
+This number is projected to keep rising at over 2.0% per year out to 2026.